Structural stability of meandering-hyperbolic group actions: Expansion and meandering hyperbolicity

-Throughout Sections~\ref{sec:statement} and \ref{sec:proof}, we let $(M,d)$ be a proper metric space and suppose that a discrete group $\Ga$ acts continuously on $M$ with a non-empty invariant compact subset $\La\subset M$, no point of which is isolated in $M$.
-That is, there is a homomorphism $\rho:\Ga\to\Homeo(M)$ such that $\rho(\Ga)(\La)=\La$.
-Henceforth, we shall simply write such an action as
+Throughout Sections~\ref{sec:statement} and \ref{sec:proof}, we let $(M,d)$ be a proper geodesic metric space and suppose that a discrete group $\Ga$ acts continuously on $M$ with a non-empty invariant compact subset $\La\subset M$, no point of which is isolated in $M$.